FranklinHu1/MoleCool/README.md

 **How do I run the project?**
 **************************************************************************************

-You've downloaded the code base, so you've already done the hard part!
-Just open the __init__.py file in an editor and run it.
+Downloading the code base is the hard part!
+After doing that, just open the __init__.py file in an editor and run it.

 **************************************************************************************